arXiv/arxiv-docs/about/principles.md

 March 28, 2012

-_Note: This document has not been revised since 2012; thus, is out of date and needs be revised to reflect the current organization._
+_Note: This document has not been revised since 2012 and thus, is out of date and needs be revised to reflect the current organization._

 ## 1. General & Editorial Principles